Standard versus Asymptotic Preserving Time Discretizations for the Poisson-Nernst-Planck System in the Quasi-Neutral Limit: Numerical schemes

 \subsubsection{Comparison of IMEX schemes: accuracy and stability analysis}

-We employ several IMEX Runge–Kutta schemes to integrate the systems efficiently.
+We employ several IMEX Runge-Kutta schemes to integrate the systems efficiently.
 These schemes differ in their stability properties (A-stable or L-stable) and in their ability to preserve the asymptotic limit as $\varepsilon \to 0$.
 An additive SA property allows the scheme to preserve its order of accuracy even in this limit.